Unexpected Autodiscover behavior when you have registry settings under the \Autodiscover key

-Review the following possible values that may be located under the \Autodiscover subkey.
+- Review the following possible DWORD values that may be located under the \Autodiscover subkey.

 Note Some documentation states that the ExcludeSrvLookup value is used by Outlook in this scenario.
 Unfortunately, this documentation is incorrect as the ExcludeSrvLookup value does not exist in Outlook code.
 Only the ExcludeSrvRecord registry value is used by Outlook to control the SRV record lookup for Autodiscover.
 Therefore, if you find a value called ExcludeSrvLookup under the \Autodiscover subkey, you can safely change its value to 0.

-Repeat step 3 using the following registry subkey:
+- Repeat step 3 by using the following registry subkey:

 Compare this information when only the ExcludeScpLookup value is set to 1.

-Note Ignore the failures in the above figures as this information is only intended to show you the different lookup attempts made by Outlook.
+Note Ignore the failures in these figures because this information is intended only to show you the different lookup attempts that are made by Outlook.

 Also, if you enable logging in Outlook (2007 or 2010), the different Autodiscover lookup attempts can be found in the %temp%\Olkdisc.log file.
 This log file also includes any registry settings you have configured to exclude any of the Autodiscover lookup methods.
 In the following figure, you can clearly see that the ExcludeScpLookup and ExcludeHttpsAutoDiscoverDomain values are both set to 1.